 An exploration of the evolution, anatomy, ecology, behaviour, and management of terrestrial mammals.
 Labs are devoted to field techniques and species identification, with emphasis on Canadian forms.
-Prerequisite: 10.0 university credits including BIOL 2110H and BIOL-ERSC 2260H, or permission of instructor.
+Prerequisite: A minimum cumulative average of 65% in completed BIOL courses and 10.0 university credits including BIOL 2110H and BIOL-ERSC 2260H.

-- " BIOL 4190H: Biology of Physical Activity (Sc) Examines the physiological and biochemical adaptations to acute and chronic exercise with specific emphasis placed upon the oxygen transport system.
+" BIOL 4190H: Biology of Physical Activity (Sc)

+Examines the physiological and biochemical adaptations to acute and chronic exercise with specific emphasis placed upon the oxygen transport system.
 The effects of a variety of conditions including age, gender, environmental conditions, and disease on these adaptations are also considered.
-Prerequisite: 10.0 university credits including BIOL 1051H or 3830H, or permission of instructor. - " BIOL-ERSC 4240H: Fisheries Assessment and Management (Sc) (see Environmental & Resource Science/Studies)
+Prerequisite: A minimum cumulative average of 65% in completed BIOL courses and 10.0 university credits including BIOL 1051H or 3830H.

+" BIOL 4210H: Ichthyology (Sc)